-Permanently remove files and folders from a git repository
+Permanently remove files and folders from Git repo

 So, you can permanently remove a folder from a git repository with: